 I’ve been hesitant to write this, especially because I don’t 100% know how I feel about coronavirus and the hysteria surrounding it.
-But today on Instagram, unfortunately I was attacked for stating my own opinions and so I thought it time to express what my opinion actually is.
+But today on Instagram, unfortunately, I was attacked for stating my own opinions and so I thought it time to express what my opinion is.

-BUT…. not only am I a NICU nurse, I am an avid traveler!
-In fact, I took a 5-month hiatus in 2018 to go on a SOLO journey throughout Europe and Southeast Asia.
+BUT…. not only am I a NICU nurse, but I am also an avid traveler!
+I took a 5-month hiatus in 2018 to go on a SOLO journey throughout Europe and Southeast Asia.
 And I have many exciting travel plans coming up in 2020.
-I consider nursing to be my “profession” and travel to be my sanity in order to keep my profession.
+I consider nursing to be my “profession” and travel to be my sanity to keep my profession.
 Plus I whole-heartedly believe that to prevent nurse burnout we need to get out of the hospital and take care of ourselves.
 I choose to do that by traveling!

 When news started to spread about an outbreak happening in Wuhan, China I didn’t give it much thought.
-Aside for feeling bad for people affected by this outbreak, I personally didn’t read much into it.
-And certainly couldn’t have predicted the amount of attention it would get in coming months.
-Nor predicted the amount of people outside of China who would eventually be affected by this virus.
+Aside from feeling bad for people affected by this outbreak, I didn’t read much into it.
+And certainly couldn’t have predicted the amount of attention it would get in the coming months.
+Nor predicted the number of people outside of China who would eventually be affected by this virus.

 So what is my opinion on all of this?
 As a nurse, my opinion is simple.
 Keep showing up, take extra care of yourself, and stay at home if you feel unwell.
 We are prepared for this and this is what we have signed up for.
 To help others, and God knows… it’s a time when others need help.
 But when you’re not working, nourish yourself.
 Whether that’s by taking a bubble bath, opening a bottle of wine, or going on a walk.
 Do what you need to do on your days off to be the best nurse you can be when you’re at work.